 6. Chop the head of cabbage to make about 10 cups coarsely chopped cabbage.
 In another large, deep frying pan heat about a tablespoon of olive oil over medium-high heat.
 Add the cabbage and cook until the cabbage is softened and starting to brown, about 8 minutes.
 Season cabbage with a little salt if you'd like.

-12. This will keep in the fridge for several days and can be reheated in the microwave or in a pan on the stove.
+13. This casserole will keep in the fridge for several days and can be reheated in the microwave or in a pan on the stove.
 The casserole also freezes beautifully to reheat later.

 Notes